maddyiscoding/maddyiscoding/README.md

-- 👋 Hi, I’m @maddyiscoding
+# 👋 Hi, I’m @maddyiscoding!

+## About me!
+---
-- 👀 I’m interested in ...
+- 👀 I’m interested in
+    - gaming
+    - rpgs
+    - more gaming
+    - rust

+## Stuff I'm doing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
+    - html
+    - js
+    - python
+- I'm currently doing
+    - not much
-- 💞️ I’m looking to collaborate on ...
+    - working on a rpg
+    - as always, gaming

+## Contact me!
+---
-- 📫 How to reach me ...
+- 📫 How to reach me
+    - reach me through my email

 <!---
 maddyiscoding/maddyiscoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.